Krealsion/Zen/Log.md

 This will allow the functions to define their inputs in one way, and then let them be set directly by the user.
 The function can use the inputs in the way the function needs to, and get an output.
 The functions can also define an explicit conversion to their output type to allow them to be chained easily.

 #### Solution:
-AnythingStorage(name up for changing), is a storage solution that can define a type as an output.
-For instance, AnythingStorage<double>.
+VarStorage, is a storage solution that can define a type as an output.
+For instance, VarStorage<double>.
 This defines an object that can store anything, but will only provide a double value out.
 You can set this in a variety of ways, 4 to be exact:
 1).
 Setting to a constant
 ```
 obj = 10.0f;